Bidding and traffic estimation — training

 - Use suggested bid amounts to help meet a specific placement on the page.

-- Use bid landscape to help you adjust bid to optimise for performance.
+- Use bid landscape to help you adjust bid to optimize for performance.

 - Set incremental bids if the user meets one or more of your targeting criteria.